 Remonstrants (also known as Arminians) formed out of disputes in the Netherlands with the Continental Reformed Church over the doctrine of election and predestination.
 Remonstrants are, in general, very similar to the Continental Reformed; the most notable difference is the Remonstrant belief in Arminianism rather than Calvinism and a belief in the governmental theory of atonement rather than penal substitutionary atonement.
 Only a small number of Remonstrant congregations remain today, most of which are in the Netherlands and are theologically liberal, but the influence of Arminianism is far spread in the General Baptist, Wesleyan/Methodist, Nazarene, Pentecostal, Anglican, and Evangelical worlds.

-Wesleyan (also known as Methodism) was originally an evangelistic movement within the Anglican church.
-Led by the Wesley brothers (John and Charles) and Jonathan Edwards, preaching circuits across America spread a message of awakening, spiritual rebirth, and personal holiness.
+Wesleyanism (also known as Methodism) was originally an evangelistic movement within the Anglican church led by the Wesley brothers (John and Charles) and Jonathan Edwards preaching circuits across America spread a message of awakening, spiritual rebirth, and personal holiness.
 Eventually, Methodism split from Anglicanism and became a new denomination emphasizing evangelism and Arminian doctrine (slightly different from Remonstrant doctrine).
-Wesleyans affirm a real (but acorporeal) presence in the Eucharist, Baptismal regeneration, infant baptism, and a unique connexionalist church polity.
+Wesleyans affirm a real (but non-corporeal) presence in the Eucharist, Baptismal regeneration, infant baptism, and (in the UMC) a unique connexionalist church polity.
 Wesleyan theology is often rooted in the Wesleyan quadrilateral of Scripture, Tradition, Reason, and Experience.
-Today, the largest Wesleyan church body is the United Methodist Church (soon to schism).
-Other bodies include the African Methodist Episcopal Church, the AME Zion Church, the Free Methodist Church, the Wesleyan Church, the Congregational Methodist Church, and First Congregational Methodist Church
+All of the large Methodist church bodies today are liberal.
+The largest Wesleyan church body is the United Methodist Church (soon to schism).
+Other bodies include the Free Methodist Church, the Wesleyan Church, the historically black African Methodist Episcopal Church and AME Zion Church, and the more conservative Congregational Methodist Church, and First Congregational Methodist Church.